chanzuckerberg/cztack/aws-acm-cert/README.md

 # AWS ACM Cert

-Will create and attempt to validate an certificate in AWS' ACM service.
-This module uses DNS verification so the principle running this needs to be able to write to the relevant Route53 zone.
+Will create and attempt to validate an certificate in the [AWS ACM service](https://aws.amazon.com/certificate-manager/).
+This module uses DNS verification so the principal running this needs to be able to write to the relevant Route53 zone.

-NOTE: if you intend to use this certificate in a cloudfront distribution it must exist in us-east-1 region.
+NOTE: if you intend to use this certificate in a cloudfront distribution it must be created in `us-east-1` region.

 ## Example